Alexis Bowater: News and journalism

 Bowater became a reporter in 1993 for the Express & Echo newspaper in Exeter.

-Main Anchor, reporter and producer at ITV Westcountry (1996 - 2009)

-Bowater joined Westcountry Television (ITV Westcountry) in 1995 as a newsroom researcher, before becoming a presenter/producer for Westcountry Live opt-out bulletins during GMTV, alongside reporting duties.
+She joined Westcountry Television (ITV Westcountry) in 1995 as a newsroom researcher, before becoming a presenter/producer for Westcountry Live opt-out bulletins during GMTV, alongside reporting duties.

-Bowater later became a presenter/producer for late night & weekend bulletins and an anchor for the main evening programme, Westcountry Live, before becoming a full-time main anchor in 2003.
+She later became a presenter/producer for late night and weekend bulletins, and an anchor for the main evening programme, Westcountry Live, before becoming a full-time main anchor in 2003.
 She has also contributed to a number of non-news regional programmes for Westcountry including output for the station's Britain on the Move and People's Millions campaigns.
 Bowater left the station in February 2009 when ITV Westcountry merged with ITV West, signalling the end of Westcountry Live.

-RTS Judge at the Royal Television Society

-Also a Royal Television Society judge, she supports and recognises the immense skills and commitment of those working in the UK media industry.
+Also a Royal Television Society judge, she supports and recognises the skills and commitment of those working in the UK media industry.